angela-d/brain-dump/android/magisk-oneplus9.md

-# Post-Updates for Android 12 / Lineage 19 and Retaining Root on Oneplus 9
+# Root for Android 12 / Lineage 19 and Android 13 / Lineage 20 on Oneplus 9

-Root is lost after OTA updates.
+## Initial Setup
 **Pre-requisites**
 - Full image of the upgrade/payload.bin
   - For microG Lineage, obtain it from the [downloads](https://download.lineage.microg.org/) page